asachs01/sensu-go-cpu-check/README.md

 ### Asset registration

 Assets are the best way to make use of this check.
-If you're not using an asset, please consider doing so!
-You can find this asset on the [Bonsai Asset Index](https://bonsai.sensu.io/assets/asachs01/sensu-go-cpu-check).
+If you're not using this plugin as an asset, please consider doing so!
+If you're using Sensu 5.13 or later, you can install this plugin as an asset by running:

+`sensuctl asset add asachs01/sensu-go-cpu-check`

+Else, you can find this asset on the [Bonsai Asset Index](https://bonsai.sensu.io/assets/asachs01/sensu-go-cpu-check).

 ### Asset definition